Skip to main content

 PD-1 and PD-L1 inhibitors

 Drugs that block either PD-1 or PD-L1 can stop this binding and boost the body's immune response against cancer cells.
-Examples of checkpoint inhibitors that can be used to treat MCC include:
+Examples of checkpoint inhibitors that can do this include:

 • Pembrolizumab (Keytruda), retifanlimab (Zynyz), and nivolumab (Opdivo), which block PD-1